 - 2. Download the appropriate third party plug-in, and create the respective target in Enterprise Manager. - 3.
-From the Enterprise Manager Console, click the Targets tab. - 4.
-Click the Siebel tab. - 5.
+From the Targets menu of the Enterprise Manager Console, select Siebel. - 4.
 Select Enterprise View from the View list and click the Configure button.

-A table appears displaying the existing Enterprise View components.

-6. Click Add and select the target you created above.
+A table appears displaying the existing Enterprise View components. - 5.
+Click Add and select the target you created above.